astro4dev/melo-db/README.md

-# PythonApp
+# OAD Data Retrieval
-So this is my test to try communicate between a built website and a MySQL database on my local machine.
+This is my simple code to enable users online to search the OAD Projects Database.
-I am using Python flask modules to accomplish this and I'm adapting it from an online source.
+HTML, PHP and MySQL were used to create a front-end website with simple search parameters that link to a SQL database with the relevant project information.

-The main program is a Python code named 'app.py' which opens up a link to the website (html pages).
+The main file is the Retrieve.php which currently runs on my localhost but I will soon open up publicly.

 It is still heavily under development and I'm currently working on code more suited to the OAD needs:

     - Internal repository of all project related information, from application stage to details of grant, project updates,           challenges, and final report